DCC-EX/dcc-ex.github.io/docs/advanced-setup/wifi-mega.rst

 * DCC++EX 3.0.5 or greater
 * ATMega2560 + ESP8266 WiFI - Combo Board
-* Deek Robot L298P Standard Motor Shield (or other approve motor controller)
+* Deek Robot L298P Standard Motor Shield (or other `approved motor controllers <../reference/hardware/motor-boards.html>`_
 * 12-16Vdc Laptop power supply to the Motor Shield (16V provides 14.5Vdc to the tracks for HO Gauge)
-* 7.5-9Vdc power supply to the ATmega boards with a female 2.1mm power barrel
+* 7-9Vdc power supply to the ATmega boards with a female 2.1mm power barrel
 * Android Smartphone w Engine Driver v2.28.123 or iOS Smarphone with WiThrottle
 * USB-A male to Micro USB-B cable